joric/oneliners/README.md

         0
 ```

-Notice no return operator in the last one, can be any symbol, the function always returns None.
+Notice no return operator in the last one, can be anything (e.g. `pass`), the function always returns None.

 ### Lambdas